 - You will gain experience in all areas of dropzone operations, which would be unavailable to you in a typical dropzone environment.
 You will learn manifesting, ground crew, video editing, parachute packing (tandem and sport) and be trained in camera flying for filming tandems.

 - The learning facilities and equipment at the school are conducive to learning.
-The school boasts a large packing building, fully equipped classroom with lecture facilities, computers, internet access and video editing facilities along with multiple debriefing stations.
-In addition to these, there is also an on-site kitchen, toilet and shower facilities for student use.
+The New Zealand Skydiving School runs alongside Skydive Auckland, a full-time commercial skydiving operation.
+The school boasts a large packing area, fully equipped classroom with lecture facilities, computers, internet access and video editing facilities, along with multiple debriefing stations.
+In addition to these, there is also an on-site kitchen, toilets and shower facilities for student use.

 No, accommodation is at your own expense.
 Most students choose to stay in the student house next to the airfield for the entirety of their time at the school.
 We will provide you with accommodation options once you have secured a place on the course.
 International students – assistance is available to make accommodation bookings at your request.
 Please note that we do not arrange or inspect accommodation or in any way guarantee the quality or availability of private accommodation.

-Spaces on the Diploma in Commercial Skydiving are limited, the earlier you apply the more chance you will have of being accepted.
+Spaces on the Diploma in Commercial Skydiving are limited, the earlier you apply the more chance you will have of being accepted on your chosen intake.